 Don’t use heavy cream foundations or powders that create an unnatural mask.
-Instead, use a light weight luminous formulation that will create a more natural look.
+Instead, use a lightweight luminous formulation that will create a more natural look.

 Apply foundation with a brush instead of a sponge.
-It will give you better coverage and longer lasting results.
+It will give you better coverage and longer-lasting results.

 When trying to deemphasize age spots, apply a slightly darker shade of concealer than you think you need.
 Remember that putting light concealer on a dark spot doesn’t work and will make it look ashy.

 After you have applied your favorite foundation, mix a combination of shades from a concealer palette, like this Graftobian HD Glamour Creme Palette, to match your natural skin tone.
 Apply it only to the areas that need extra coverage.